-If “ethnos” had been translated “nation” in I Tim.
+If “ethnos” had been translated “nations” in I Tim.
 3:16 as it is in many passages, the reader would understand correctly that it refers to people of the nations, including Israel.

 Because this verse says that Christ was preached to Gentiles, excluding by definition Jews, it contradicts many passages in the book of Acts and is therefore in error because there are no contradiction in the Word of God.

 Passages In Which The Reader of the KJV Is Led To An Incorrect Understanding.